Jack be nimble. Jack be quick.

 At Cuttlesoft, we use every tool and method we can to make development operations smoother, and more efficient.
-That means faster, more reliable releases and less headaches down the road.
+That means faster, more reliable releases and fewer headaches down the road.
 Agile techniques ensure that the development process is responsive to client needs and user demands.
 The software we employ is built to be updated easily and quickly, so adding new features is simple.

 Whether an app is taking on thousands of users daily, adding on new features, or in need of some routine maintenance, Agile software is designed to be flexible and adaptive.
 Not all software development firms operate this way.
 Others use more traditional methods or variants of the “waterfall” methodology.
-These techniques aren’t wrong, they excel in some situations, but we believe that user centric software should be accommodating to growth, changing needs, and new circumstances.
+These techniques aren’t wrong, they excel in some situations, but we believe that user-centric software should be accommodating to growth, changing needs, and new circumstances.

 The end result?
 A software development process that can actually be described as enjoyable.
-Instead of worrying whether or not a project will be completed on time or crawling with bugs, clients can focus on making sure that the app features, functionality, and design are exactly how they should be.
+Instead of worrying about whether or not a project will be completed on time or crawling with bugs, clients can focus on making sure that the app features, functionality, and design are exactly how they should be.
 Agile development goes beyond building software that works well.
 It produces the best version of an app or software program.